tylergaw/jribbble/README.md

 ## Dependencies
 * For normal usage; jQuery 1.3 or higher
 * For building your own Uglified version; [UglifyJS](https://github.com/mishoo/UglifyJS)
+* If you're interested, there's also a dependency-free versions of Jribbble [https://github.com/tylergaw/jribbble-no-dependencies](https://github.com/tylergaw/jribbble-no-dependencies)

 ## Building
 Jribbble uses a Makefile that is pretty much jQuery's Makefile.
 The Makefile adds the version number and